patrickcping/pingone-go/docs/ManagementAPIsApplicationsApplicationMFAPushCredentialsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDApplicationsAppIDPushCredentialsPushCredIDPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateMFAPushCredentialRequest struct via the builder pattern

 Name | Type | Description  | Notes